amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 }
 {% endcodeblock %}

-Ok, so far we can add a left and right child.
+Ok, so far, we can add a left and right child.
 Now, let's do the BST class that enforces the `left < parent < right` rule.

 {% codeblock BinarySearchTree.js lang:js linkUrl linkText %}